-While messy and complex, this history is necessary to reconcile as we, not only at the museum but the broader art and ornithology worlds, move towards more transparent and ethical practices in showcasing, displaying, and discussing Audubon’s work.
-While it is impossible to know if Audubon relied on Indigenous and local knowledge about flora and fauna to complete Viviparous Quadrupeds of North America (given most of the work for these volumes was actually done by his son), scholars have noted that Audubon relied on Indigenous and Black knowledge while completing his magnum opus, The Birds of America, as Native and Black peoples gave him information about where and how to find certain birds.Audubon shows his true colors in a short story titled “The Runaway” that appeared in Ornithological Biography, a companion piece to The Birds of America.
+It is impossible to know if Audubon relied on Indigenous and local knowledge about flora and fauna to complete Viviparous Quadrupeds of North America (given most of the work for these volumes was actually done by his son), scholars have noted that Audubon relied on Indigenous and Black knowledge while completing his magnum opus, The Birds of America, as Native and Black peoples gave him information about where and how to find certain birds (Nobles 2017, John James Audubon: The Nature of the American Woodsman).Audubon shows his true colors in a short story titled “The Runaway” that appeared in Ornithological Biography, a companion piece to The Birds of America.
 In the story, Audubon recounts encountering an escaped enslaved family in a swamp.
-In the story, Audubon retells how after spending the night with the family, the next day he takes them back to their original master so that they can be enslaved once again.
-He then chooses to describe them as “happy” with their reenslavement.
-Whether true or fictional (many of these short stories were fictional), Audubon paints himself as both the savior of the family through the return to their master and a defender of slaveholder’s assumed rights to own humans as property.
-This glimpse into Audubon’s true character and treatment of people of color, especially considering the likelihood of this being a fictional “fantasy” for Audubon and many of his readers, shows us that he not only benefitted from his white passing privilege, but actively used it to reinforce white supremacist and dehumanizing beliefs and behaviors towards people of color.
+In the story, Audubon retells how after spending the night with the family, the next day, he takes them back to their original master so that they can be enslaved once again.
+He then chooses to describe them as “happy” with their re-enslavement.
+Whether true or fictional (many of these short stories were fictional), Audubon paints himself as both the savior of the family through the return to their master and a defender of a slaveholder’s assumed right to own humans as property.
+This glimpse into Audubon’s true character and treatment of people of color, especially considering the likelihood of this being a fictional “fantasy” for Audubon and many of his readers, shows us that he not only benefitted from his white-passing privilege but actively used it to reinforce white supremacist and dehumanizing beliefs and behaviors towards people of color.